DistortedPixelsRP/FiveM-MDT/README.md

 <h3>PLEASE READ DISCORD ANNOUNCEMENTS FOR UPDATES ON PROJECT STATUS</H3>

+<h1>IMPORTANT</h1>
+Do not uses unless you know what you are doing.
+This is stuff I was working on before I decided to take a break.
+Feel free to branch and edit.
+Sorry some of my code kinda sucks.
+Don't forget to check the dicord :)

 ## Features
 - In game character selection system
 - In game ID card system